Mixing Crystal Meth and Alcohol

 Crystal meth (methamphetamine) is a potent stimulant drug that people use to obtain feelings of euphoria and to increase physical and sexual performance capabilities.
 These rewarding, pleasurable feelings can be so addictive that users ignore or deny the many negative symptoms of crystal meth use.
-It is a seriously dangerous drug on its own, and when combined with alcohol it can be even more deadly.
-In addition to ruining your physical health, destroying your mental well-being, and wreaking havoc on your relationships and career, an alcohol and crystal meth interaction can kill you.
+It is very dangerous on its own, and when combined with alcohol it can be even more deadly.
+In addition to ruining your physical health, destroying your mental well-being, and wreaking havoc on your relationships and career, mixing crystal meth and alcohol can be a lethal combination.
 The dangers of crystal meth and alcohol intensify if a person is addicted to both substances.

 The Side Effects of Using Crystal Meth With Alcoholic Drinks